How to Edit PDF in Paint for Mac

 Similarly, click on the "Image" button on the left column and it will open a menu bar on the top of the screen.
 On this menu, you can perform different functions to edit the PDF image.

 Paint is not actually a PDF editor, so there is a list of problems associated with editing the PDF in Paint, the complete list is at the bottom of this article.
 On the other hand, a perfect solution to PDF on macOS X (10.15 Included) is by using the PDFelement for Mac.

-- Simplest tool, quick options to view PDF documents
+- The simplest tool, quick options to view PDF documents

 - Edit Images or text in the PDF file

-- OCR feature to convert PDF to editable text file
+- OCR feature to convert PDF to an editable text file

 - Lock PDF with Passcode

 This amazing software can edit each and every aspect of the PDF file, you can either add text to the PDF file, edit the already present text, or can remove the text from the PDF file using PDFelement for Mac.
 Just like the text editing options, Image editing options will let you crop, resize, or extract the Images from the PDF files.
 Apart from the normal text and image editing, it also has the link editing feature which will let you add new links or edit the existing links in the PDF file.
 You can either change the reference of the link, the page on which the link is appearing, and the rectangle showing the link.

 Apart from editing features, you can annotate the PDF files with powerful annotating features such as adding stamps to your PDF files, adding comments to the PDF file, leaving sticky notes behind a word or different markup tools.
 As Paint doesn't have a Mac version, you can choose to edit PDF with Paint alternative for Mac: